Nick-Lucas87/hair-by-ella/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the Home page, Pricelist page and Contact page.
+Each page header and navigation bar is identical on each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The landing includes a bespoke designed logo with an alt attribute for screen readers.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+- __The home page__

+  - The home page includes two sections:
+  - "a little bit about us" which advises the user who Hair by Ella are and where they are located.
+  - "photos" section which offers the user images of previous styling, colour and cuts.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)